microsoft/typespec/docs/extending-typespec/emitters-basics.md

 For example assuming a User wants to emit `openapi3` and `protobuf` but each API has a different set of operations and is split into different namespaces.

 It is important that there is a way for the openapi3 emitter and protobuf emitter to select only the part of the spec that applies to them.
-For instance the protobuf emitter shouldn't try to emit the http service namespace and fail because of missing annotations.
+For instance, the protobuf emitter should not try to emit the http service namespace and fail because of missing annotations.

 ## Starting out